-Lenders with Title I authority are approved to process or service loans for property improvements and the purchase of manufactured housing.
-Lenders with Title II authority are approved to process or service loans for single-family homes and multifamily projects.
-A lender may be approved for both Title I and Title II programs.
+Title I lenders are approved to process or service loans for property improvements and the purchase of manufactured housing.
+Title II lenders are approved to process or service loans for single-family homes and multifamily projects.
+A lender may be approved for both Title I and Title II programs; lenders approved for both types of programs will have different lender identification numbers for Title I and Title II.